 - A business has sales tax nexus.
 Nexus means having a physical presence in the state, such as having a physical location like a retail store or office or using a warehouse or fulfillment center to store inventory.

 - Selling items at craft shows, fairs, seminars, conventions, etc. in Illinois

 - An online business located in Illinois is selling taxable products to Illinois residents

-- Total sales of tangible personal property to Illinois residents is $100,000 or more; or
+- Making total sales of tangible personal property to Illinois residents is $100,000 or more; or

-- 200 or more transactions of tangible personal property is sold to Illinois residents.
+- Shipping 200 or more transactions of tangible personal property to Illinois residents.

 More information on when a sales tax permit is needed is available in Illinois Publication 113.